These eight problem areas are among the biggest homebuyer turn-offs, and most of them are easy to fix without spending a lot of money.

 1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 By Pat Mertz Esswein, Associate Editor

 As a home seller, you don't want to let the small stuff sabotage your sale.

-These eight problems are among the biggest buyer turn-offs, and most of them are easy to fix without spending a ton of money.
+These 12 problems are among the biggest buyer turn-offs, and most of them are easy to fix without spending a ton of money.
 Take a look.

 If your yard looks like the Addams family owns it, you need to tidy up.
 Otherwise, buyers may drive by but never come back.

 Cost to fix: Around $95 for a landscaper to prune and groom a small tree and a couple of shrubs, according to www.diyornot.com.
-If you’d rather be packing boxes than mowing the lawn, you'll probably pay a lawn service $40 to $50 for up to a half acre, but you might get a neighbor’s kid to do it for less.
+If you'd rather be packing boxes than mowing the lawn, you'll probably pay a lawn service $30 to $80 per visit to mow, but you might get a neighbor's kid to do it for less.
 Of course, you can always spruce up the yard yourself.

 Paint over colors that reflect your taste but may put off potential buyers, such as a scarlet-red accent wall, a lemon-yellow child's bedroom or a forest-green den.
 "Fun colors are for living, but neutral colors are for selling," explains home stager Chrissie Sutherland, of Ready Set Stage, in Greensboro, N.C.